JohnnyLdeAlba/enigmav/README.md

 sudo apt install libapache2-mod-php
 ```

 Once PHP is installed you'll need to enable it in Apache2.
-The below commands disable PHP7.4 (The latest version as of this writing), and enables PHP5.6.
+The below commands disable PHP7.4 and enables PHP5.6 (The latest version of PHP is enabled by default).
 After that we need to restart Apache.

 ```bash